-Welcome to Faculty of Veterinary Science
+Welcome to Veterinary Faculty of

 University of Extremadura.
 Spain.

 University: University of Extremadura.
+Spain

 Address: Avenida de la Universidad, s/n.
 10003-Cáceres, Spain.